Fractionalized time reversal, parity and charge conjugation symmetry in topological superconductor: a possible origin of three generations of neutrinos and mass mixing: Topological Majorana zero modes in higher dimensions

-The $3$D analogy of the vortex would be a hedgehog and the possibility of the emergence of a Majorana zero mode on the hedgehog has been proposed recently\cite{KaneMajorana}.
+The $3$D analog of the vortex would be a hedgehog and the possibility of the emergence of a topological Majorana zero mode on the hedgehog has been proposed recently\cite{KaneMajorana}.
 However, there is an important difference in $3$D. Since the classical configuration of a hedgehog will have a divergent energy, the only way to introduce a UV cutoff is to couple the system to a gauge field, e.g., an $SU(2)$ gauge field\cite{3DTSC}.
-By turning on the $SU(2)$ gauge field, a single Majorana mode will suffer from the Witten anormally\cite{Wittenanormaly} and the only way to cancel this anormally is to introduce a pair of Majorana zero modes.
-Therefore, the Majorana zero modes are unstable in the absence of time reversal symmetry(a mass term can be dynamically generated) and the analogy of $p+ip$ TSC does not exist in $3$D. However, in the presence of $T^2=-1$ time reversal symmetry, the pair of Majorana zero modes $\gamma_\up$ and $\gamma_\down$ on the hedgehog can be stabilized(similar to the $1$D and $2$D case, the mass term is forbidden by the time reversal symmetry) and we argue that they also carry a $T^4=-1$ time reversal symmetry according to the same reason as in $2$D -- the time reversal action changes the local fermion parity of the complex fermion mode $c_L=\gamma_\up+i\gamma_\down$ for the ground state wavefunction.
-The $\rm{DIII}$ class TSC in $3$D labeled by odd integers(there is a $\mathbb{Z}$ classification\cite{Kitaevperiod,Ryuperiod} for free fermion system in this case) could be good candidates to realize a pair of Majorana zero modes on its hedgehog/anti-hedgehog.
+By turning on the $SU(2)$ gauge field, a single topological Majorana mode is not allowed\cite{Wittenanormaly} and we can only create a pair of topological Majorana zero modes.
+Therefore, the topological Majorana zero modes are unstable in the absence of time reversal symmetry(a mass term can be dynamically generated) and the analog of $p+ip$ TSC does not exist in $3$D. However, in the presence of $T^2=-1$ time reversal symmetry, the pair of topological Majorana zero modes $\gamma_\up$ and $\gamma_\down$ on the hedgehog can be stabilized(similar to the $1$D and $2$D cases, the mass term is forbidden by the time reversal symmetry) and we argue that they also carry a $T^4=-1$ time reversal symmetry according to the same reason as in $2$D -- the time reversal action changes the local fermion parity of the complex fermion mode $c_L=\gamma_\up+i\gamma_\down$ for the ground state wavefunction.
+The $\rm{DIII}$ class TSC in $3$D labeled by odd integers \cite{Kitaevperiod,Ryuperiod} could be a good candidate to realize a pair of topological Majorana zero modes on its hedgehog/anti-hedgehog.
 Detailed discussions of these interesting $3$D models are beyond the scope of this paper and will be presented elsewhere.

-Finally, we point out an important difference for the Majorana zero modes between $1$D and higher dimensions.
+Finally, we would like to point out an important difference for the topological Majorana zero modes between $1$D and higher dimensions.
 In $1$D, for a generic Hamiltonian, the zero modes are only well defined in the infinite long chain limit.
 However, in $2(3)$D, the distance between vortex(hedgehog) and anti-vortex(anti-hedgehog) can be finite(but much larger than penetration depth) since the zero modes are well defined bound states and they can be regarded as \emph{local} particles.